danielrehner/developer-guidebook/pages/fix-things-twice.md

 Then, pick one and focus on implementing it until it sticks.
 If you pick more than one, you won't end up doing any of them.

-Another thing people don't tell you is that in actuality, you can't just try to eliminate this particular problem.
+Another thing people don't tell you is that you can't just try to eliminate this particular problem.
-You have to think at a higher level and, as far as possible, **also work to eliminate this entire class of problem**.
+You have to think at a higher level and, as far as possible, **also work to eliminate this entire category of problem**.

 If the problem was a coding issue, can you automate several static code checks that will completely eliminate the possiblity of this or any other similar problem from occurring again?